Hustler004/ExpenseTracker/README.md

 ## Features

-- One can enter expense amount and detail, same for income as well
+- One can enter expense amount and detail.(same for income as well)
 - Overall expenditure analysis with seperate analysis of income as well as expenditure
 - history of expenses